ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 The methods accept also an optional block, which will be used to eventually transform the documents passed.

 The block will receive the action (`'index'` or `'delete'`) as the first argument, and the hash document pulled from elasticsearch.
-It is expected to return the eventually modified document (in the same structure understood by elasticsearch), or a DB record/document to index.
-In case of delete action, it should return the same hash document.
-If you want to halt the indexing/deletion for that particular document, you must return a blank value.
+It is expected to change the passed document and return one of:

+- a Hash with a single key/value pair of action/document: `{ action => document }` (where document can be a hash understood by elasticsearch or a DB record/document to index).
+- an array of Hashes like the above (when you need to split one single action into a few different actions): `[ { action => document },{ action => document }, ... ]`
+- a nil value (when you want to halt the indexing/deletion for a particular document)

+The returned result(s) will be bulk-indexed.

 For example: